How to Install a Weathervane on a Cupola

 Step 1

-Locate your two assembly rods and start by screwing the small rod into the larger rod by hand.
 Next tighten your two assembly rods with your two wrenches.
 While holding each rod with one of the wrenches rotate in opposite directions until you reach a snug hold.
-Set the adjoined assembly rods to the side temporarily.

 Step 2

-Remove the top of your cupola.
-There will be a hole on the top where you can insert your adjoined assembly rod.
-Insert your assembly rod directly through the top so that the large portion of the assembly rod is even with the top of the cupola.
+Insert your assembly rod directly through the top so that the large portion of the assembly rod is even with the top of the wooden or vinyl cupola.

 Step 3